 Stopping a 1000 MPH Car

-If we shut the engine off at 1000 mph, the car and driver would experience negative 16g.
-This could cause the wheels to lose traction and slow at different speeds, possibly making the car slide.
-It will also be a massive problem for the driver, who would almost certainly black out, so we have to slow the car safely and in a controlled manner, using 3 braking methods, and possibly a 4th in an emergency situation.
+The reason it takes so long to stop Aussie Invader 5R is that if we were to shut the engine off at 1000 mph, the car and driver would immediately experience a massive negative G. This could cause the wheels to lose traction and almost certainly the car would start to slide.
+It would also be a massive problem for the driver, who would certainly quite likely black out.
+So, we have to slow the car safely and in a controlled manner, using three braking methods, and possibly a fouth in an emergency situation.

 1. The Air Brakes

-The hydraulic air brakes are situated behind the driver at right at the rear of the car.
-They are either side of the car and started to be deployed at about 800 mph, after the engine is shut down by the driver.
+The first braking system is our hydraulic air brakes.
+These are situated behind the driver at right at the rear of the car.
+They are either side of the car and are deployed at about 750-800 mph, once the engine is shut down by the driver.
 The air brakes take about 4 seconds to deploy fully and by the time they are fully “open”, the car will be slowing quickly.

 The air brakes will experience about 7 tonnes of force at those speeds and their job is to disrupt the airflow and rapidly slow the car to 600mph so the parachutes can be deployed.

-These brakes design are unique to Aussie Invader 5R as they have a series of holes on the lower fin edge of each air brake and these holes (disruptors) increase the efficiency by about 30% over conventional air brakes.
+These brakes design are unique to Aussie Invader 5R.
+The series of holes on the lower fin edge of each air brake, known as “disruptors”, and increase the efficiency over conventional air brakes by about 30 percent.

 2. High & Low Speed Chutes

-There are 2 parachutes which are deployed to slow our car via SDR Engineering explosive charge drogue guns.
-The high-speed chute is deployed at 600mph into the air stream behind our car, this chute slows and stabilizes our vehicle and rapidly and decelerates our speed to 400 mph.
+The second braking system on our car are the two parachutes which are deployed to slow our car via drogue guns.
+The high-speed chute is deployed at around 600mph (960 km/h) into the air stream behind our car, this chute slows and stabilizes our car by “tugging” very hard and straighten her up if necessary.

-At that point the low-speed chute is then deployed again by an explosive charge, slowing the car further and bring down to about 200mph.
+Once the car decelerates to about 400 mph (640 km/h) we will deploy the low-speed chute is then deployed again by an explosive charge, slowing the car further.

 3. High Speed Disc Brakes

-At 200mph (320km/h) the high-speed disk brakes fitted to the rear wheels with 6 pot calipers are deployed and will bring the car to a complete stop.
+the third braking system are our high speed disc brakes, and are used once the car reaches about 200 mph (320km/h).
+The high-speed disc brakes fitted to the rear wheels, have 6 pot calipers, and will bring the car to a complete stop.

 4. Emergency Brake

-This brake is a last resort and only used if one of the braking systems fails to deploy or malfunctions.
+The final braking system is a last resort and only used if one or more of the other braking systems fails to deploy or malfunctions.
 This is known as our “Fred Flintstone” brake and is a hydraulic steel ram with a flat metal plate (foot) on the end of it.
 In an emergency or “runaway” situation, it can be lowered by the driver (or remotely) and will dig itself into the ground to stop the car.
+It can also pick up a buried catch cable, if necessary.

 Its primary use is to lift the front of the car for maintenance and when the car is being turned around, but can be deployed as a fail-safe measure.